-- 23. CPT code 36005 (injection procedure for extremity venography (including introduction of needle or intracatheter)) should not be utilized to report venous catheterization unless it is for the purpose of an injection procedure for extremity venography.
-Some physicians have misused this code to report any type of venous catheterization. - 24.
-CPT code 93503 (insertion and placement of flow directed catheter (e.g., Swan Ganz)) should not be reported with CPT codes 36555-36556 (insertion of non-tunneled centrally inserted central venous catheter) or CPT codes 36568-36569 (insertion of peripherally inserted central venous catheter) for the insertion of a single catheter.
-If a physician does not complete the insertion of one type of catheter and subsequently inserts another at the same patient encounter, only the completed procedure may be reported. - 25.
+- 25. CPT code 36005 (injection procedure for extremity venography (including introduction of needle or intracatheter)) should not be utilized to report venous catheterization unless it is for the purpose of an injection procedure for extremity venography.
+Some physicians have misused this code to report any type of venous catheterization. - 26.
+CPT code 93503 (insertion and placement of flow directed catheter (e.g., Swan-Ganz)) should not be reported with CPT codes 36555-36556 (insertion of non-tunneled centrally inserted central venous catheter) or CPT codes 36568-36569 (insertion of peripherally inserted central venous catheter) for the insertion of a single catheter.
+If a physician does not complete the insertion of one type of catheter and subsequently inserts another at the same patient encounter, only the completed procedure may be reported. - 27.
 A procedure to insert a central flow directed catheter (e.g., Swan-Ganz) (CPT code 93503) is often followed by a chest radiologic examination to confirm proper positioning of the flow directed catheter.
-A chest radiologic examination CPT code (e.g., 71010, 71020) should not be reported separately for this radiologic examination. - 26.
-Since cardioversion includes interrogation and programming of a cardioverter-defibrillator if performed, interrogation and programming of a cardioverter-defibrillator system (e.g., CPT codes 93282-93284, 93289, 93292, and 93295) should not be reported separately with a cardioversion procedure (e.g., CPT codes 92960, 92961). - 27.
-Since electronic analysis of an antitachycardia pacemaker system includes interrogation and programming of the pacemaker system, interrogation and programming of a pacemaker system (e.g., CPT codes 93279-93281, 93286, and 93288) should not be reported separately with electronic analysis of an antitachycardia pacemaker system (CPT code 93724).
+A chest radiologic examination CPT code (e.g., 71010, 71020) should not be reported separately for this radiologic examination.

-- 28. CPT code 92961 (cardioversion, elective...; internal (separate procedure)) is not separately reportable with a cardiac catheterization or percutaneous cardiac interventional procedure.
+- 28. Since cardioversion includes interrogation and programming of an implantable defibrillator if performed, interrogation and programming of an implantable defibrillator system (e.g., CPT codes 93282-93284, 93289, 93292, and 93295) should not be reported separately with a cardioversion procedure (e.g., CPT codes 92960, 92961). - 29.
+Since electronic analysis of an antitachycardia pacemaker system includes interrogation and programming of the pacemaker system, interrogation and programming of a pacemaker system (e.g., CPT codes 93279-93281, 93286, and 93288) should not be reported separately with electronic analysis of an antitachycardia pacemaker system (CPT code 93724). - 30.
+CPT code 92961 (cardioversion, elective...; internal (separate procedure)) is not separately reportable with a cardiac catheterization or percutaneous cardiac interventional procedure.
 CPT code 92961 is defined as a "separate procedure", and CMS payment policy does not allow separate payment for a "separate procedure" performed with another procedure in an anatomically related region through similar access.
 The internal cardioversion, like a cardiac catheterization or a percutaneous cardiac interventional procedure, is performed using similar percutaneous vascular access and placement of one or more catheters into the heart under fluoroscopy.
-CPT codes for percutaneous vascular access, radiopaque dye injections, and fluoroscopic guidance should not be reported separately. - 29.
-CPT code 93623 (programmed stimulation and pacing after intravenous drug infusion) is an add-on code that may be reported per CPT Manual instructions only with CPT codes 93619 or 93620 (comprehensive electrophysiologic evaluation).
-CPT code 93623 should not be reported for injections of a drug with stimulation and pacing following an intracardiac catheter ablation procedure (e.g., CPT codes 93650-93657) to confirm adequacy of the ablation.
-Per CPT Manual instructions, CPT code 93623 is not intended to be reported with the intracardiac catheter ablation procedure codes, and confirmation of the adequacy of ablation is included in the intracardiac catheter ablation procedure.
+CPT codes for percutaneous vascular access, radiopaque dye injections, and fluoroscopic guidance should not be reported separately. - 31.
+CPT code 93623 (programmed stimulation and pacing after intravenous drug infusion) is an add-on code that may be reported per CPT Manual instructions only with CPT codes 93610, 93612, 93619, 93620, or 93653-93656.
+Although CPT code 93623 may be reported for intravenous drug infusion for diagnostic programmed stimulation and pacing, it should not be reported for injections of a drug with stimulation and pacing following an intracardiac catheter ablation procedure (e.g., CPT codes 93650-93657) to confirm adequacy of the ablation.
+Confirmation of the adequacy of ablation is included in the intracardiac catheter ablation procedure.